apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 ---
-title: Fuseki Configuration - New Syntax
+title: Fuseki Data Service Configuration Syntax
 ---

-Apache Jena 3.13.0 introduces a new syntax for the facilities of a Fuseki service.

-The [previous syntax](fuseki-configuration.html) is still valid.

-The new syntax enables more configuration options:

-* setting the context on a per-endpoint basis
-* having multiple operations at the service access point, switching based on operation type
-* a more general structure for adding custom services
+A data service provides a number of operations on a dataset.
+These can be explicitly named endpoints or operations at the URL of the dataset.
+New operations can be configured in; these typically have their own named endpoints.

 ## Syntax